Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: gravitational-wave bursts search

 \subsubsection{Zero-lag analysis}

 The significant zero-lag coincident triggers are short-duration transients that are candidates for gravitational-wave burst events.
-They were selected using the same thresholds parameters triggers of the background evaluation, i. e., $c_c \geq 0.8$ and $f_0$ or part of bandwidth within 3150–3260 Hz were selected, except for chunk 1, which also had a frequency cut discarding central frequencies $f_0 \leq 896$ Hz and $f_0 \geq 3400$ Hz.
+They were selected using the same threshold on trigger parameters that was used in the background.
 The zero-lag livetime of the first half of O3 was 21.7 days for chunk 1, 80.8 days for chunk 2, and the second half of O3 was 93.4 days.

-Forty-one not vetoed cWB triggers have survived the post-production thresholds, of which sixteen were identified in the O3a epoch and twenty-five in O3b.
-They can be systematically visualized in Figure~\ref{0lag}, which displays the time, central frequency, and coherent network SNR information.
+After the application of post-production thresholds, forty-one cWB triggers that were not vetoed have persisted.
+Out of these, eleven were found in chunk 1, five in chunk 2, and twenty-five in O3b.
+Figure~\ref{0lag} systematically illustrates these findings, showcasing the time, central frequency, and coherent network SNR information for each trigger.

 The loudest event has a central frequency at 3222 Hz, $\eta_c$ = 11.0, and occurred on May 05, 2019, corresponding to chunk 1 epoch.